 The Company has incurred significant losses and negative cash flows from operations since its inception.
-As of June 30, 2020, the Company's cash totaled \$280.3 million and its accumulated deficit was \$117.9 million.
+As of December 31, 2019, the Company's cash totaled \$123.5 million and its accumulated deficit was \$70.7 million.

+Prior to the Business Combination, ISL's operations were financed through capital contributions from RSL or RSL's wholly owned subsidiaries, Roivant Sciences, Inc. ("RSI") and Roivant Sciences GmbH ("RSG"), the issuance of equity instruments, and the issuance of notes payable.
 The Company has not generated any revenues to date and does not anticipate generating any revenues unless and until it successfully completes development and obtains regulatory approval for IMVT-1401 or any future product candidate.
 Management expects to incur additional losses in the future to fund its operations and conduct product research and development and recognizes the need to raise additional capital to fully implement its business plan.

 The Company intends to raise such additional capital through the issuance of equity securities, debt financings or other sources in order to further implement its business plan.
 However, if such financing is not available at adequate levels, the Company will need to reevaluate its operating plan and may be required to delay the development of its product candidates.
-Based on anticipated spend and timing of expenditure assumptions, the Company currently expects that its existing cash as of June 30, 2020, will be sufficient to fund its operating expenses and capital expenditure requirements into the first half of 2022 from the date the unaudited condensed consolidated financial statements are issued.
+Based on anticipated spend and timing of expenditure assumptions, the Company currently expects that its existing cash will be sufficient to fund its operating expenses and capital expenditure requirements for at least twelve months from the date the unaudited condensed combined and consolidated financial statements are issued.